NoyGabay/IR_project/README.md

 # Information Retrieval Final Project

 In our final project in information retrieval we build a search engine for English Wikipedia.
-The main purpose of the project is to create a main search function.
+The main purpose of the project is to create a search engine on the entire english wikipedia given all the corpus updated to August 2021.
 Given a query, our main search function finds top 100 relevant wikipedia pages sorted by the score calaulated in the function 'search'.
 We used and calculated some Similarity Measures such as:
 * cosine similarity tf-idf